maxamillion32/gift-registry/readme.txt

 Go to [Sliverware Applications](http://sliverwareapps.com/registry) to view screenshots

 == Changelog ==

+= 2.0 =
+* We are no longer able to support the Gift Registry plugin so we are making it freely available without requiring the purchase of an Auth key
+* Minor updates in support of WP4.0 to fix layout and admin saving issues

 = 1.7.3 =
 * Fixes issue where IPNs for gifts from logged-in guests may not complete (we promise)